High court temporarily blocks lifting of asylum restrictions

 In the border communities, officials and aid groups have been preparing for the end of Title 42 as well and doing so at a time when temperatures are expected to drop as an Arctic blast sweeps south.

-Hidalgo County Judge Richard Cortez in the Texas border community of McAllen said Border Patrol agents have been meeting with city and county officials, including in Mexico, to prepare for an influx of migrants crossing the border once the Title 42 policy ends.
+The top elected official in Hidalgo County, Judge Richard Cortez, said in the Texas border community of McAllen Border Patrol agents have been meeting with city and county officials, including in Mexico, to prepare for an influx of migrants crossing the border once the Title 42 policy ends.
 He’s concerned about where migrants will be able to sleep or get a warm meal and making sure the bridge connecting the U.S. and Mexico remains open to commercial traffic.

 “If they get overwhelmed at the ports of entry, they’re just going to turn them loose … and so where are they going to sleep at night, where are they going to eat?
 It just puts us in an unknown situation.
 What do we prepare for?” he said.
 “We’re going to do the very best we can.
 To me, I don’t know why Congress has not sat down and tried to improve the situation.”